 - i.
 In establishing a telework arrangement, both management and employees recognize that teleworking cannot prevent or interfere with the accomplishment of HCAOG business, nor can an arrangement cause a reduction in the level of service expected to be provided by the employee or their team. - ii.
 A Teleworking Outside of the Office (Telework) Agreement and the Home Office Safety Checklist are required to be approved, in advance, before an employee begins to work from home or at another location on a regular basis.
 A Telework Agreement is not required when an employee wants to work from home or at another location on an occasional basis; such arrangements should be coordinated between an employee and their supervisor. - iii.
-The schedule for work performed at the telework site is subject to negotiation with, and approval by, the employee's supervisor. - iv.
-The teleworker must make themselves accessible during their assigned work shifts for meetings via telephone or other technology and also must have access to the AGENCY email and calendar system via the Internet. - v.
+The schedule for work performed at the telework site is subject to negotiation with, and approval by, the employee's supervisor and the Executive Director. - iv.
+Teleworkers must make themselves accessible during their assigned work shifts for meetings via telephone or other technology and also must have access to the Agency email, file server, and calendar system via the Internet. - v.
 Meetings and work assignments may require employees to be physically present in the office on certain days that may have been scheduled for teleworking.
 On these occasions, it is the employee's responsibility to make every effort possible to come into the office and ensure agency business is not disrupted. - vi.
 The teleworker is expected to establish and maintain, at their expense, an appropriate work environment within their home or other remote location for work purposes.
-The designated work area must be maintained in safe conditions, free from hazards and other dangers to employees and equipment. - vii.
-The teleworker is expected to establish and maintain, at their expense, equipment and services such as a computer, telephone, Internet access, and other related equipment and resources needed to support the telework arrangement. - viii.
-On any personal computer(s) used to perform work for HCAOG, the teleworker must, at a minimum, enable and keep up to date a commercially available firewall, install and keep up to date a commercially available anti-virus product, and maintain current security (patch) levels for the computer's operating system and any application software.
-Remote access to HCAOG electronic resources is accomplished through the
+The designated work area must be professionally appropriate, maintained in safe